tendermint/atom_one/README.md

 ### About the economic model

-The notion that ATOM is a "memecoin" ignores the obvious and original business model for the hub -- token transfer fees.
+The notion that ATOM is a "memecoin" [TODO: it may be worth address a wider audience than "crypto bros" and qualify what memecoin means in this context] ignores the obvious and original business model for the hub -- token transfer fees.
 Bitcoin and Ethereum gas transaction fees are in the 10s/100s of millions, and we haven't even gotten to VISA scale yet.
 ATOM is not money, it's VISA shares, IBM shares, and FED shares (but where